 Read more about HYSS – a heating system powered by the sun.

 With ASES geothermal storage and HYSS’ unique control system, the solar heat is utilized maximum throughout the year giving an annual efficiency for heating and hot water (SCOP Combi*) of up to 8.
 This means for every added kWh of energy to the heat pump you’ll get up to 8 times in return as heating and hot water.
-The geothermal storage for a new building is constructed under the buildings base plate.
+The geothermal storage for a new building is constructed under the buildings concrete slab (base plate).
 If the trenched soil has the proper quality, up to 85% may be recycled for the establishment of the ASES storage and thus reduce costs.
-Constructing of ASES under the base plate avoids buried tubes in the ground outside the house.
+Constructing of ASES under the concrete slab (base plate) or foundation, avoids buried tubes in the ground outside the house.
 This increases the freedom to construct swimming pool, garage, shed or other in the future.
 It is also possible to place ASES heat storage outside the house, eg. under another unbuilt part of the plot.
 This alternative is generally more expensive than constructing the heat storage in conjunction with building a new house placing the storage beneath the house.

 * SCOP Combi specifies annual efficiency for heating and hot water.

 HYSS utilize solar energy to the maximum.
 The solar heat is primarily used for direct heating of the storage tank.
 This will save operating time for the heat pump and reduce the heat output from the borehole or ground loop.